The Art and Craft of Ireland – how to find one of a kind Irish gifts

 Shopping for Art in Ireland

-I am a fervent and enthusiastic supporter of Creativity and work really hard to promote artists and their work both here in Ireland and abroad.
-My dream has been to establish a marketplace where folks who share my love of Irish artwork can choose from some of the top artists and crafters across the country.
+I am a fervent and enthusiastic supporter of Creativity and work really hard to promote artists and their work, both here in Ireland and abroad.
+One of my goals is to establish a robust Marketplace for people who share my love of Irish artwork.
+An online space for people to easily browse Irish artists and crafters from across the country.

 A longtime dream of mine has finally come true.

-The time has come and The Biscuit Factory Marketplace is now open.
+The time has come and The Biscuit Marketplace is now open.